 Bribie Island, separated from the mainland by the narrow Pumicestone channel, is 45 km north of Brisbane at the point where the Bribie Bridge crosses the channel.
 It is thought that the name was derived from an Aboriginal expression, 'Boorabee', referring to a koala or the island itself.

 The island was seen by the explorer Matthew Flinders in 1799, where he named Skirmish Point at its southern end.
-Bribie Island is 34 km from north to south, including the spit extending nearly to Caloundra, and has a maximum width of eight km.
+Bribie Island is 34 km from north to south, including the spit extending nearly to Caloundra, and has a maximum width of 8 km.

 Bribie Island was described as a pleasure resort and a Moreton Bay oyster ground.
 As late as the 1950s Bongaree's main street was a sandy esplanade dotted with holiday houses and a general store.
 Wallabies and wild ponies could be seen from the verandahs, and a local hall was the social centre.
 The bridge was opened in 1963, but did not precipitate an immediate population surge.
 That began ten years later and even more markedly in the 1980s.
-Bribie Island's most notable resident, the reclusive artist, Ian Fairweather, had died in 1974.
+Bribie Island's notable resident, the reclusive artist, Ian Fairweather, had died in 1974.

 Bongaree, and neighbouring Bellara and Banksia Beach, contain over 80% of the island's population on its protected western shore.
 Woorim on the ocean side is across the island from Bongaree.
 The northern three-quarters of the island is a Recreation Area, including the World War II fort which is on the Queensland heritage register.
 Banksia Beach includes canal estates, a marina, bowls and golf clubs, a community arts centre, a primary school (1992) and a shopping centre.
 Bongaree has two shopping centres, a high school (1989), a bowls club, an aquatic centre, several elderly persons residential facilities, and a hospital.
 Woorim is north of Skirmish Point.
 Its ocean beach has the Bribie Island surf life-saving club.
 There are also a small shopping centre, the Bribie Island golf club and parklands adjoining the beach.
+A large artificial reef was created just off Bribie Island (2011) by installing giant steel and concrete caves.

 Bribie Island's census populations have been:

-Bongaree only 1933 179
+1933 179

 1961 523